aalitaiga/Http-monitoring/README.md

 -------------

-You need to install [pandas](https://github.com/pydata/pandas) and [docopt](https://github.com/docopt/docopt) To run the tests you also need to install [testfixtures](https://pypi.python.org/pypi/testfixtures)
+You need to install [pandas](https://github.com/pydata/pandas) and [docopt](https://github.com/docopt/docopt) To run the tests you also need [testfixtures](https://pypi.python.org/pypi/testfixtures)

 Utilisation:
 -------------